(As told to Pooja Priyamvada)

 So in spite of serious crushes and a couple of boys seriously pursuing me for dating, I just concentrated on my degree and had no romantic relationship in my five years at the medical college.
 Even before my internship was over, my family had fixed a match for me via matrimonial advertisement with a “doctor” family in Delhi from the same caste.

 The arranged marriage went ahead

 Anuj called me a few times in the next few months, but how well can you know someone over video calls?
 We were both very formal.
-He told me that he had a girlfriend in medical college for a while but she was from a different caste so the relationship didn’t have any future.
-In my heart I found that very jarring, but again, how could I disagree with my husband?
+He told me that he had a girlfriend in medical college for a while but she was from different caste so the relationship didn’t have any future.
+In my heart, I found that very jarring, but again, how could I disagree with my husband?

 Though now all my fantasies, including romantic sexual ones, had a face.
 I would often imagine what our married life would be like.
 Traditionally the hullaballoo is about the “suhaag raat” or the first night post-marriage, as it was conventionally believed that that was the first time the married couple has sex and the marriage is consummated.
 So was the case amongst my cousins and friends, as they all knew I was still a virgin at 24.

 I was excited too, but after all the ceremonies I was so tired and I presumed so was Anuj, that we hugged and kissed and just dozed off.
-We were scheduled to go for our honeymoon after 3-4 days to Goa, so I interpreted Anuj’s disinterest in anything sexual as his saving the best for the honeymoon.
+We were scheduled to go for our honeymoon after 3-4 days to Goa, so I interpreted Anuj’s disinterest in anything sexual as he’s saving the best for the honeymoon.

 Related reading: Married and a virgin, I want to have sex before I get too old